How does GDPR affect me and my business?

 Leaving this regulation to the last minute could prove detrimental to small companies and major corporations alike.
 Simon Moss, head of marketing at automation software provider Communigator puts it in black and white for us “So irrespective of whether you are based in the EU or not, or have an ESP in the EU, if you want to process the data of EU citizens you will need to be GDPR compliant”.
 Simple, right?

 Referencing an interview concerning global distribution compliance David Jones, senior vice president of the Security and Information Governance Business Unit at Hewlett Packard Enterprise, states that regulation regimes are largely US dominated but this is changing.
-GDPR is specific to the EU although it applies to anyone who is doing business in the European Union.
+The GDPR is specific to the EU although it applies to anyone who is doing business in the European Union.
 Essentially because other companies outside the EU are targeting the european market they will be affected.
 But Jones seems to only put emphasis on just “taking reasonable steps” to follow this new regulation.
 Are the US just aiming for a gold star for effort?
-Of course you can’t twist the words of one senior vice president of Hewlett Packard but reading through comments left on articles about GDPR a few concerned Brits are asking the same questions.
+Of course you can’t twist the words of one senior vice president but reading through comments left on articles about the GDPR a few concerned Brits are asking the same questions.
 “What does this mean for american corporations doing business with EU data?”
 “If an American corporation refuses to pay the fine, will they really be expected to show up at an EU tribunal?”
 “Who will come and arrest them, and what authority will they claim that could withstand a challenge in a U.S court of law?”
 But what about Britain’s efforts to become compliant?
-Well the UK has signalled that regarding GDPR regulations they will be transferred to UK law to “provide continuing legal certainty for citizens and businesses”.
+Well the UK has signalled that regarding the GDPR regulations they will be transferred to UK law to “provide continuing legal certainty for citizens and businesses”.
 In essence the new regulations will not be affected by Brexit.
 Phew.

 If any of the topics that we’ve touched on in this post concern you or your business or even if you have any questions that you’d like to ask our team please feel free to contact us